 Tom Thomas and Terry Clifford have inspired advances across almost every aspect of public media and have shaped key policies at CPB, NPR, the FCC, and in Congress.|

 They helped design and launch PRX: The Public Radio Exchange, public radio's largest program marketplace and a champion of new voices, formats, and business models.
-They played a similar role with Public Radio Capital (now Public Media Company), which has helped hundreds of public media organization secure capital financing, acquire new channels, and launch innovative projects.
+They played a similar role with Public Radio Capital (now Public Media Company), which has helped hundreds of public media organizations secure capital financing, acquire new channels, and launch innovative projects.
 They are currently guiding Classical Music Rising, an initiative to shape the future of classical music radio.